How to find structure in chaos – and why it helps to anchor our minds

 Use the power of technology to help, not hinder

 It wasn’t until I myself fell foul of the fabled “Zoom-fatigue” that I really felt the need to be more mindful of my use of technology.
-Just like last week’s challenge to avoid over-consumption of news (how did that go?
-Do let me know!), I challenge you this week to question how much technology you really need to effectively do your job.
+Just like last week’s suggestion to avoid over-consumption of news (how did that go?
+Do let me know!), I invite you this week to question how much technology you really need to effectively do your job.